Skip to contents

-This function provides a soft-wrapper to xtable::xtableMatharray() with support for fractions output and square brackets.
+(This function has been deprecated; see latexMatrix instead).
+This function provides a soft-wrapper to xtable::xtableMatharray() with additional support for fractions output and brackets.

 Arguments